MetaAttack/MetaAttack/README.md

 The path to the audio attack file needs to be changed after the 'aplay' command.

-To achieve optimal attack performance, this algorithm should be used in conjunction with the attack device described in the paper "A Portable and Stealthy Inaudible Voice Attack Based on Acoustic Metamaterials."
+To achieve optimal attack performance, this algorithm should be used in conjunction with the attack device described in the paper.
 --->